 A high level teenage junior golfer is a multi-sport athlete (plays basketball competitively).
 He has sprained the same ankle twice in the space of 6 months playing basketball, which obviously affects his golf swing as he recuperates given that he cannot transfer weight as effectively the his left side on the follow through.
 At what point do you suggest he focuses completely on golf and lets basketball go?

 Specialization happens when the athlete knows what he or she wants.
 That being said, there are a lot of pro-athletes that played multiple sports through college.
 Physical therapy helps an athlete bounce back from injury quicker.
 The faster you start physical therapy after an injury the faster you will be back on track.
-Our Direct Access Model helps a return to sport very quickly and saves a lot of money.
+Our physical therapy model helps a return to sport very quickly and saves a lot of money.
 Our athletes know that they can call us immediately after an injury and we will have them in our clinic the next morning.

 Should junior golfers have regular physio check-ins – i.e. as opposed to only when they have an injury.
 What cadence would you recommend and at what age should they start this?